Seismic Design Code Compliance

 Common Violation

-Projects referencing 2021 IBC but citing ASCE 7-10 for seismic loads will fail plan check.
-The 2021 IBC requires ASCE 7-16.
+Projects referencing 2021 IBC but citing the 2010 edition for seismic loads will fail plan check.
+The 2021 IBC requires the 2016 edition.

 How AI Catches Seismic Code Conflicts